 - Nonsurgical treatments including physical therapy, prescription orthotics, platelet-rich plasma injections to speed healing, and image-guided cortisone injections

 - Surgical treatments including minimally invasive or arthroscopic surgery, reconstructive surgery and surgical realignment of foot deformities

-- A multidisciplinary approach to care: Some foot problems require multiple specialists for effective care; as an academic medical center, Cooper has experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place
+- A multidisciplinary approach to care: Some foot problems require multiple specialists for effective care; as an academic health system, Cooper has experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place

 Common Foot Problems

 A heel spur is an overgrowth of bone on the heel bone.
 It usually occurs on the underside of the heel bone where it attaches to the plantar fascia, a band of connective tissue running from the heel to the ball of the foot.
 This connective tissue holds the arch together and acts as a shock absorber during activity.

 If the plantar fascia is injured from running, poor-fitting shoes, or carrying too much weight, you may feel heel pain from the stress and inflammation of the tissue pulling on the bone.
 Over time, the body builds extra bone in response to this stress, resulting in heel spurs.
 Treatment may include: